BioNT Community Event & CarpentryConnect - Heidelberg 2024

 CarpentryConnect Manchester 2019 - Photo courtesy of Mario Antonioletti

-The international consortium BioNT (Bio Network for Training) is thrilled to host its Community Event jointly with the second European CarpentryConnect.
+BioNT (Bio Network for Training) is thrilled to host its Community Event jointly with the second European CarpentryConnect.

 The communities will meet to network and collaborate under the overarching theme “Community-led training beyond Academia” on a 3-day event, with sessions in the format of keynotes, workshops, breakout discussions, lightning talks and posters.